valerio-oliveira/dataops-trail/README.md

 ## Table of contents

 This table of contents is under construction.
+It will get updated as it reflects the project's progress.

 - [x] [Presentation](#presention)
 - [x] [Project tree](#project-tree)